Cavity-assisted energy relaxation for quantum many-body simulations: Introduction

-\textit{Introduction.}---Advances in laser cooling and trapping technologies have opened up intriguing possibilities of using atomic systems to simulate quantum many-body phenomena in strongly correlated regimes~\cite{jaksch:1998a}.
+Advances in laser cooling and trapping technologies have opened up intriguing possibilities of using atomic systems to simulate quantum many-body phenomena in strongly correlated regimes~\cite{jaksch:1998a,greiner:2002a}.
 Concerning such quantum simulation, diverse studies have been carried out both experimentally and theoretically, addressing various fundamental many-body problems~\cite{lewenstein:2007a}.
 From the theoretical perspective, the properties of the ground states are among the main concerns regarding strongly correlated systems.
-On the other hand, studies on the experimental realizations have rather placed the main emphasis on how to mimic particular many-body model Hamiltonians, while it is often overlooked that being able to realize a particular Hamiltonian does not mean that one can prepare its energy states.
+On the other hand, studies on the experimental realizations have rather placed the main emphasis on how to mimic particular many-body model Hamiltonians, while it is often overlooked that being able to realize a particular Hamiltonian does not mean that its energy states can be prepared.

 The most natural way to bridge such a logical gap would be to introduce energy relaxation in simulated strongly correlated systems.
-First of all, it is important to understand that in strongly correlated regimes no conventional cooling scheme provides a proper relaxation channel~\cite{anderson:1995a,larson:1986a}.
+First of all, it is important to understand that in strongly correlated regimes no conventional cooling scheme provides a proper relaxation channel~\cite{anderson:1995a,bradley:1995a,davis:1995a,metcalf:1999a,horak:1997a,maunz:2004a,larson:1986a,daley:2004a,griessner:2004a}.
 The main reason is because they were devised to cool weakly correlated systems, keeping it in mind that cooling individual atoms results in cooling the whole system.
 This does not hold in strongly correlated regimes.
 Moreover, while important classes of many-body systems emerge when the atomic internal degrees of freedom (DOFs), i.e., spins, are strongly correlated, cooling of such systems is yet to be considered.
 In weakly correlated regimes, optical pumping could be regarded as the spin counterpart of the conventional cooling of atomic motions.
 However, the problem again becomes elusive when the spins are strongly correlated.